lfelipe-ferrao/lfelipe-ferrao.github.io/index.md

   <img src="./coffee_logo2.png" />
 </p>

-- Objective: create an innovative and vibrant research line focused on coffee production and research.
+- Objective: research line focused on coffee production and research.
 - Goals:
   + Where we should primarily grow coffee in the Florida State?
 - Funding: Support for Emerging Enterprise Development Integration Teams (SEEDIT)